 It is easier to choose round whole numbers, hence the following calculation:

-We multiply 6 by each of the terms in parentheses:
+We then multiply each of the terms within the parentheses by 8:

 Solve the exercise: